ilopezfr/Kaggle_Digit_Recognizer/README.md

 -------------

-For this competion I used Python and h2o for machine learning.
+For this competion I used Python as language and **h2o.ai** for machine learning.